-- On the right side of the window, there are two toolbars.
-To the left is the commands bar which gives quick access to common commands, which are also available via the dropdown menus.
-If not all the commands are shown, there is a right-facing arrow that gives access to the hidden choices. - To the right is the snap controls bar.
-We suggest you deactivate snapping for now, by pressing the topmost button in the bar, or by pressing %. - There are rulers at the top and on the left of the canvas to help with grid and guideline placement. - Scrollbars are available to the right and bottom to move around on the canvas. - The color palette is near the bottom of the window.
+- There are rulers at the top and on the left of the canvas, to help with grid and guideline placement. - Scrollbars are available to the right and bottom to move around on the canvas. - The color palette is near the bottom of the window.
 Its most basic usage is to change the fill color of an object.
 See also The Color Palette. - At the very bottom, the status bar provides information such as the colors of the selected object, layers, cursor coordinates, zoom level and page rotation.
 It also contains a field where Inkscape can display helpful texts, such as the number and type of selected objects, or tips about keyboard shortcuts and usage hints.
-Whenever Inkscape doesn't do what you think it should be doing, look here first. - Dialogs for specific functionality are available will by default appear attached to the right of the canvas, in the docking area.
+Whenever Inkscape doesn't do what you think it should be doing, look here first. - Dialogs for specific functionality will by default appear attached to the right of the canvas, in the docking area.